v8/v8.dev/src/docs/webassembly-opcode.md

        return graph()->NewNode(op, input, mcgraph()->Int32Constant(0));
 ```

 This is enough to get the test passing.
-However, not all instructions have an existing Turbofan machine operator.
+However, not all instructions have an existing TurboFan machine operator.
 In that case we will have to add this new operator to the machine, let's try that.

-## Turbofan machine operators
+## TurboFan machine operators

-We want to add the knowledge of `Int32Add1` to the Turbofan machine.
+We want to add the knowledge of `Int32Add1` to the TurboFan machine.
 So let's pretend that it exists and use it first:

 ```diff
 diff --git a/src/compiler/wasm-compiler.cc b/src/compiler/wasm-compiler.cc